Khoeckman/freebuild-plots/README.md

 menuProtect3 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: High menuProtect4 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: Extreme

-trustAddr (byte) - Trust register address trust#Id (short | unset) - Trusted ID (# = register 1 trough 5)
-trust#Ign (string | unset) ['&cNone'] - Trusted IGN (# = register 1 trough 5)
+points (byte) - Amount of points the player gave.
+To be added to {plotPoints}. {plotRated} increases with 1 ratingStr (string) - Name of the rating the player gave trustAddr (byte) - Trust register address trust#Id (short | unset) - Trusted ID (# = register 1 trough 5) trust#Ign (string | unset) ['&cNone'] - Trusted IGN (# = register 1 trough 5)